-The following BCLT-led initiatives serve to promote an inclusive environment at SmartCentres, where all employees have a voice in promoting ideas for business improvements, particularly in this uncertain time.
-The BCLT remained active throughout 2021.
+The following BCLT-led initiatives serve to promote an inclusive environment at SmartCentres, where all employees have a voice in promoting ideas for business improvements, particularly in these uncertain times.
+The BCLT remained active throughout 2022.

-- Homecoming Committee: The Homecoming Committee was formed to engage employees crossfunctionally (and across Canada) to ensure optimal safety and support with respect to the variation and evolution of government guidance and rules across the country.
-The committee is subdivided into three district working groups; one is focused on the return of employees to the SmartCentres offices, one is focused on SmartCentres' retail centres, and one on SmartCentres' office towers. - The Change Agents: The post-COVID-19 world will undoubtedly be different than the one we knew before.
-The Change Agents was formed to help accelerate the transformation of SmartCentres' business, as customer needs and the current landscape continue to evolve. - Opportunities for Improvement: The unexpected circumstances of 2021 afforded SmartCentres the opportunity to view its business differently, reflect on its agility, and identify opportunities that have been uncovered, created or accelerated by COVID-19.
+- Homecoming Committee: The Homecoming Committee was formed to engage employees cross-functionally (and across Canada) to ensure optimal safety and support with respect to the variation and evolution of government guidance and rules across the country.
+The committee is subdivided into three district working groups; one is focused on the return of employees to the SmartCentres offices, one is focused on SmartCentres' retail centres, and one on SmartCentres' office towers. - The "Change Agents": The post-COVID-19 world is undoubtedly different than the one we knew before.
+The Change Agents was formed to help accelerate the transformation of SmartCentres' business, as customer needs and the current landscape continue to evolve. - Opportunities for Improvement: The circumstances of 2021-2022 afforded SmartCentres the opportunity to view its business differently, reflect on its agility, and implement opportunities for improvement.
 Many employees have detailed experiences that are unique to their position, giving them the opportunity to see things from a different perspective.
-To capitalize on these insights, each department was asked to maintain a central list of opportunities for improvement, which were all presented to the BCLT.
-Many of the ideas presented have been incorporated into SmartCentres' technology roadmap. - "Ask The BCLT": The anonymous "Ask the BCLT" survey was introduced in April 2020 as a way to solicit enquiries and ideas from employees.
-Survey submissions are reviewed by the BCLT on a weekly basis and responses are incorporated into frequent company-wide communications from the CEO. - Giving Back: In March 2020, at the onset of the pandemic, SmartCentres offered rent-free use of its space, land, parking lots and signage to all Canadian governments and health care authorities, to assist in their COVID-19 support efforts.
-The BCLT operationalized and extended this offer through 2021.
-In 2021, local governments and hospital networks across the country made use of nearly half a million square feet of SmartCentres property through this program.
+To capitalize on these insights, each department was asked to maintain and present opportunities for improvement to the BCLT.
+Many of the ideas presented have been incorporated into SmartCentres' technology and workplace roadmap. - "Ask The BCLT": The anonymous "Ask the BCLT" survey was introduced in April 2020 as a way to solicit enquiries and ideas from employees.
+Survey submissions are reviewed by the BCLT on a weekly basis and responses are incorporated into frequent company-wide communications from the CEO. - Giving Back: Starting in March 2020, at the onset of the pandemic, SmartCentres offered rent-free use of its space, land, parking lots and signage to all Canadian governments and health care authorities, to assist in their COVID-19 support efforts.
+The BCLT operationalized and extended this offer through 2022.
+Local governments and hospital networks across the country made use of nearly half a million square feet of SmartCentres property through this program.
 Nine vaccination clinics were run out of SmartCentres' properties in British Columbia, Ontario, Quebec and Nova Scotia.
 In addition, five properties were used for overflow pandemic-related medical storage.